 - Good Morning TV / London

-- Dr. Low Dog is a frequent guest on radio programs in the United States and the United Kingdom, including NPR’s The People’s Pharmacy.
+- Dr. Low Dog is a frequent guest on the radio program: NPR’s The People’s Pharmacy.

 Books and Articles Published

-- Life Is Your Best Medicine: A woman’s guide to choosing health, healing and wholeness (published by National Geographic Books).
+- Life Is Your Best Medicine: A woman’s guide to choosing health, healing and wholeness (published by National Geographic Books in 2012).
 In it Tieraona introduces you to her philosophy for health and shares many of her personal stories and life experiences.
 It is a journey of health, healing, and wholeness.
 More Information.